UKLLC/Guidebook/ukllc_book/docs/user_guide/UsingSoftware.md

 For more information on using R and R studio in the TRE  visit the [SeRP guidance](https://ukserp.atlassian.net/wiki/spaces/HDK/pages/16712639/RStudio+and+R).

 ## 4. Stata
+The 'Stata helper' script in the TRE extracts and labels all the datasets provisioned to your project, saving them in your project working space.
+Alternatively, you can manually retrieve and label the data one table at a time.

 ### Using the Stata helper
+**N.B.
+Before using the Stata helper, you need to create a python environment.** The steps for doing this are described in ['Creating a new environment'](#creating-a-new-environment) above.

-Click on the YouTube link below for a short video guide (60 seconds).
+Once you have created a your python environment, click on the Youtube link below for a short video guide (60 seconds) to using the Stata helper.

 [![Image alt text](https://img.youtube.com/vi/arWQzkiQcv0/0.jpg)](https://www.youtube.com/watch?v=arWQzkiQcv0)

-A Stata helper script is provided in '**S:\ReadAll\stata_help**'.
-The script 'py_stata_helper.py' is run by a batch file 'run_stata_helper.bat'.
-This program will extract data from your project views in the database, add variable and value labels and save stata format (.dta) files to your project working space in 'S:\LLC_XXXX\data\stata_w_labs'.
+The Stata helper script is provided in the folder '**S:\ReadAll\stata_help**'.
+The batch file 'run_stata_helper.bat' runs the script 'py_stata_helper.py'.
+This python script will extract data from your project views, add variable and value labels and save **stata format (.dta) files** to your project working space in the folder 'S:\LLC_XXXX\data\stata_w_labs'.

 To use the helper:
-1. Create your own python environment.
-See 'Creating a new environment' if not already done.
+1. Create your own python environment if you have not already done so (see ['Creating a new environment'](#creating-a-new-environment) above).
-2. When the program completes, double click on 'S:\ReadAll\stata_help\run_stata_helper.bat'.
+2. When the new environment has been created, double click on 'S:\ReadAll\stata_help\run_stata_helper.bat'.
-3. When asked, input your project number in the example form '9999'.
+3. When asked, input your project number as four numbers, e.g. 9999.
 4. The command prompt will print to inform you when a dataset has been retrieved and whether value and variable labels have been found.
 5. The files will be saved in .dta format in 'S:\LLC_XXXX\data\stata_w_labs' and can be opened in Stata.

-**Warning**: if your project has been provisioned a large number of views this process can take up to an hour to complete.
+**Note**: if your project has been provisioned a large number of views this process can take up to an hour to complete.

 ### Manually retrieve and label data
 To retrieve the full contents of a data view in Stata run: